davidquindoza/parentGuidebook/index.md

 On the left side of the website is the **Navigation menu**, just click which tutorial you would like to see.
 You can also use the top right **search icon**.

+I also provided the list of necessary information and account list on the Family PC.
+It is below the icon for this guide in your desktop.